TeX Engine development

 pdfTeX was developed by Hàn Thế Thành, incorporating the ability to create PDF output directly into the TeX engine.
 Although originally developed in parallel, pdfTeX today includes the ε-TeX extensions as-standard.
 Development of pdfTeX has mostly stopped: changes are largely focussed on bug fixes.
 However, the central importance of pdfTeX as the “standard” engine in modern TeX distributions means further changes may be seen, particularly in the area of accessibility.

-engine which is able to load system fonts using the HarfBuzz library, which
+a Unicode TeX engine which is able to load system fonts using the HarfBuzz library,

 \font primitive.
 It builds on

 ε-TeX and also adds a range of new primitives useful for working with non-Latin languages.

 Otherwise, the process of typesetting is essentially the same as TeX's.
 Like pdfTeX,

 major developments are not currently ongoing with the XeTeX codebase,